Do you need life insurance as part of a divorce decree?

 Probably not.
 Your state may have “Automatic Orders” that require the continuance of life insurance during the divorce proceedings.

-Whether you have to provide life insurance in the divorce, or you’re the beneficiary of the policy in divorce, let us help you find the best life insurance policy to help meet the life insurance need.
+Let us help you find the best life insurance policy to help meet the life insurance need.

 Please take a few minutes to submit your request today.
-Thank you.

 Legal Disclaimer – We’re not lawyers and don’t give legal advice.